Inspiaaa/UnityHFSM/README.md

 > **Tip:** When designing your state machine, it can sometimes be difficult to decide when to use a nested state machine and when to use a coroutine via `CoState`.
 Although both can usually achieve the desired outcome, one may be a lot simpler to implement than the other.
 As a rule of thumb, use a coroutine if you notice that your state diagram resembles a flowchart, otherwise use a hierarchical state machine.

+## Custom Events

+By default, UnityHFSM uses three main events:
+- On Enter: The state machine has switched to this state.
+- On Logic: The state machine checks the polling-based transitions and updates the active state.
+- On Exit: The state machine has switched to another state.

+In Unity, having one update function (on logic) is often not enough, as we sometimes want to run code in the `FixedUpdate` or `LateUpdate` calls.
+In UnityHFSM we can add such custom events to the state machine via the **action system**.
+For more information and usage instructions you can check out the complete [feature overview wiki page](https://github.com/Inspiaaa/UnityHFSM/wiki).

 ## Class-Based Architecture

 UnityHFSM is fundamentally designed in an object-oriented manner which allows you to easily create custom state and transition types.
 By simply inheriting from the common base classes (`StateBase`, `TransitionBase`), custom states and transitions can be developed.
 This is also how the built-in state and transition types, such as `CoState` and `TransitionAfter`, have been implemented internally.